The daily schedule allows an integration of committed meditation practice, teachings, and your life at home.

 We aren't simply "moving" our retreat from in-person to Zoom.
 Rather we have reinvented a home-based retreat.
 Students report that the format is nourishing and supportive.

-Below are a few suggestions to help you create an optimal retreat experience, realizing each of you has a unique home situation.
+Below are a few suggestions to help you create an optimal retreat experience online, realizing each participant has a unique home situation.

 1. As much as possible, create a separate, quiet space away from family and distraction, even pets if they might distract you or other participants.

 2. Plan to “unplug” from your phone, clocks, or any other electronic device unless using it to connect to our virtual retreat room.

 3. Minimize or eliminate as many tasks and activities as you can.
 Normally we would be in a retreat setting to allow for an immersive experience.
 Retreating at home offers the benefit of being able to practice mindfulness skills in your regular environment while it offers the potential challenge of home distractions.

 4. We suggest that you prepare your household members ahead, letting them know you’ll be practicing silence during this time.

 5. See an online retreat as an opportunity to integrate mindfulness practice and your daily life instead of as a way to "get away" - it helps to see this as a different kind of thing from an in person retreat at a retreat center.